Published on 2 June 2017 | Updated on 20 January 2020

-There are several types of stock media licenses you need to be aware of when you sell/buy stock photos.
+There are several types of stock media licenses you need to be aware of when you buy or sell stock photos.
 Royalty-Free is the most common license, Rights Managed offers exclusivity, and Extended License allows for extra uses.
 You should carefully read all licensing terms and conditions of each stock photography agency, as permissible uses may vary.

-● Royalty-Free (RF) License (Commonly known as a Standard License) – it means your image can be used multiple times without paying a royalty.
+Commonly known as a Standard License – it means your image can be used multiple times without paying a royalty.
 It is usually chosen by budget-minded designers, who do not want to spend a fortune on hiring a professional photographer.
 RF images are non-exclusive, meaning you can sell them multiple times to many customers (and on other stock photo agencies including your own website).

-● Extended / Enhanced (EL) License – presently most stock photo agencies allow customers to purchase an Extended or Enhanced License.
-It gives them permission to extend the uses of a previously licensed work (usually Royalty-Free).
+Presently most stock photo agencies allow customers to purchase an Extended or Enhanced License that gives them permission to extend the uses of a previously licensed work (usually Royalty-Free).
 It may include increased number of copies, use for resale purposes (prints, postcards, calendars, t-shirts, greeting cards, mugs, etc.).
 It also allows for other methods of distribution and use.